Class Piano

 Composer: WDL

-Historical style: Late 20th Century (Ecclectic/Postmodern)
+Historical style: Late 20th Century Postmodern

 Same 5-finger hand position throughout.
 Both hands play independly all the time.
 Rhythmic complexity; eighth note remains constant throughout; changing meter.